ReinerBforartists/storyboard_imagesorter/readme.md

 **Organize your storyboard frames and image sequences quickly and visually.**

 Storyboard Imagesorter is a lightweight, intuitive tool designed for artists, animators, and previs professionals.
-It allows you to take image files and turn them into an organized sequence with color tags, text notes, and export layouts.
+It allows you to take image files and turn them into an organized sequence of images.
+You can work with color tags, text notes, and export layouts.

 ---